Be a Responsible Fisher

 Reducing seal interactions

-NEVER FEED SEALS!
-Never use fish as a decoy or throw fish waste to seals.
-This is training them to associate boats with an easy feed.
-Seals that expect a regular source of food can become nuisance animals.
+- Never use fish for a decoy or throw fish waste to seals.
+This trains them to associate boats with an easy feed and leads to negative interactions.

-- Try to avoid areas where seals are known to interact with fishers and if a seal takes your fish move away.
+- Avoid areas where seals are known to interact with fishers and if a seal takes your fish, move away.

 - Keep noise to a minimum because seals have good hearing.
 Use matting on your boat and set gear quietly.